Know your Neighborhood Wildlife - The Raccoon

 If you find yourself outwitted by a raccoon, don’t take it personally.
 The raccoon’s intelligence is second only to higher primates, according to researchers at Purdue University.
 Studies have shown that raccoons are able to remember the solution to tasks several years later and have cognitive intelligence on par with a three year old child.

+While raccoons control populations of rodents, reptiles, insects, and snakes, they also add berries, fruits and vegetables to their diet, as well as poison ivy berries, controlling the spread of this noxious plant.
 Raccoons are fearless feeders that will eat an entire wasp nest, gang up on a venomous snake, and yes, even dare to venture onto porches and into pet doors to find a meal.
-Hunters, coyotes, mountain lions, dogs and some birds of prey are the raccoon’s natural predators, while automobiles and the nuisance wildlife industry probably do more harm than all natural predators combined.
+Hunters, coyotes, mountain lions, dogs and some birds of prey are the raccoon’s natural predators, while automobiles and the nuisance wildlife industry probably do more harm than all natural predators combined. |

 Texas Law